panther-labs/panther/deployments/auxiliary/cloudformation/README.md

 # Panther's CloudFormation Templates
-A collection of CloudFormation Templates to interact with Panther.
+A collection of CloudFormation templates to configure data collection and remediation with multiple satellite accounts.

 ## Templates